Where to Study Computer Science

 - Georgia Institute of Technology

-If academics and research opportunities are an international student's primary concern in deciding where to study computer science, they may want to check out our helpful article on the Top Schools for Computer Science in the United States.
+If academics and research opportunities are your primary concern in deciding where to study computer science, you may want to check out our helpful article on the Top Schools for Computer Science in the United States.

 Popular Cities for Computer Science in the US